swiss-seismological-service/scdetect/README.md

 s `--templates-family-json path/to/templates-family.json` CLI flag.

-Again, for the amplitude-magnitude regression itself, the following types of *template magnitudes* are taken into account:
+Again, for the amplitude-magnitude regression itself, the following types of *template station magnitudes* are taken into account:

 - [`MLh`](https://www.seiscomp.de/doc/apps/global_mlh.html)